NaspoDev/Learning-Projects-IntelliJ/DesignPatterns/README.md

 Example:\
 A Filter Strategy that can be applied to a list of items.
 You can have different implementations of the filter strategy, like remove all odd numbers, remove all negative numbers, etc...

+## Structural Patterns

+### Adapter
+A structural pattern that allows incompatible interfaces to work together.

+Example:\
+Usb Cable can plug into a USB port, but a microUSB cable cannot.
+You can use an adapter to make them work together.